Kevin Can F**k Himself is the weirdest show on TV. But in the end, does it work?

 But the dissonance of the show's two modes propels you through the eight episodes of the season.
 I couldn't settle on a good theory for how the premise would resolve.
 Would its formal manipulations ultimately be revealed as magical realism like Zoey's Extraordinary Playlist, or the psychological defense mechanism of Crazy Ex-Girlfriend?
 Would the cracks start to show, like in WandaVision?
 Would Allison eventually walk off set à la The Truman Show?
 Or would she succumb fully to the sitcom life, perhaps using her superior wits and familiarity with the genre to eventually subvert it?
 Is the laugh track a metaphor, or what?

 Parsing which characters live in which genre and when turns out to be a fruitless effort.
 Kevin doesn't know anything about Allison's drab world of prestige drama, but Allison is fluent in both genres.
 Several other characters appear in both, most commonly Patty, who begins the series as "one of the guys" in Kevin's world before growing closer to Allison and colluding on a deadly crime.
-But Allison's old flame and current side piece Sam also code-switches, as does Detective Tammy, who is investigating a slew of drug crimes while Patty's sexuality.
+But Allison's old flame and current side piece Sam also code-switches, as does Detective Tammy, who is investigating a slew of drug crimes while awakening Patty's sexuality.

 Kevin, his wise-cracking father Pete and his buffoonish neighbor Neil, on the other hand, seem to live full-time in the world of set-ups and punch lines.
 Is it only women and people of color who must straddle the line and recalibrate the performance of their very existence to survive?
 (How does one "be" a woman?
 Patty and Allison choose two different approaches.)
 Is it a villains vs. victims thing?
 Does the show even have a taxonomy of characters by genre?